dereuromark/cakephp-dto/docs/README.md

 `null` is not a default value, but set via boolean `required` key independently of this and means you can set or get `null` as value.
-Since PHP7.1+ this will have not an effect on default value behavior, whereas in versions before it would actually (due to the language restriction) set a default value` as `null` here if a typehint is used and no default value is provided:
+Since PHP7.1+ this will have not an effect on default value behavior, whereas in versions before it would actually (due to the language restriction) set a default value` as `null` here if a param/return type is used and no default value is provided:
 ```php
     /**
      * @param \Cake\I18n\FrozenDate|null $manufactured